-We set the trends for Baton Rouge King Cake flavors with usually 3-5 new flavors being tested and added every year.
+We set the trends for Baton Rouge King Cake flavors with 1-3 new, incredible, adventurous, unique and even sometimes boozy flavors being tested and added every year.

-The new flavor for 2019 is an exciting one for us.
-In 2018, Calandro’s started making our own Italian cookies (which are incredible, BTW), so of course we had to infuse a King Cake with Italian Cookie goodness.
-So our brand new “Little Italy” Gourmet flavor now has Italian cookie crumbles inside and crumbled on top along with a Fig & Bavarian Creme fill combo that is to die for!
+2019: In 2019, we got back to our Italian roots and introduced our very own Italian cookies (which are incredible, BTW), so of course we had to infuse a King Cake with Italian Cookie goodness.
+So our brand new ‘Little Italy‘ Gourmet flavor was introduced with Italian cookie crumbles inside and crumbled on top along with a Fig & Bavarian Creme fill combo that is to die for!

 2017: In 2017, our bakery “King Cake Queens” (as they described themselves for Mr. Bill Wood and WGNO back in 2016) are at it again experimenting with some new flavors, but they haven’t emerged from our ovens just yet.
 Stay tuned here and we’ll update the post just as soon as the new King Cake creations roll out.
 But until then Years- check out the “King Cake Queens” talking about their ‘Better Than S**’ flavored King Cake back in 2016: